 to see how a reaction’s kinetics relates to its equilibrium.

 When we first considered the equilibrium of the cis–trans isomerization reaction, we noted that the reaction has a ΔrG° = +3.88 kJ/mol at 615 K. Because the forward and reverse reaction has the same transition state, this ΔrG° value tells us that Ea, reverse = Ea, forward – 3880 J/mol.

 For this reaction, because Ea, forward is greater than Ea, reverse, kforward would be smaller than kreverse.
-Using the arrhenius equation, we find that kforward = ½kreverse.
+Using the Arrhenius equation, and assuming that Aforward = Areverse, we find that kforward = ½kreverse at 615 K:

 As the reaction proceeds, the rate of the forward reaction decreases as [cis-1,2-difluoroethene] decreases, and the rate of the reverse reaction increases as [trans-1,2-difluoroethene] increases.
 Equilibrium is reached when rateforward = ratereverse, resulting in the concentrations of both species remaining constant over time.
 But equilibrium is dynamic: each individual molecule is still constantly transforming back and forth between cis and trans forms.